gavxue/broken-link-automation/README.md

 How to use:

 1. Open up Power Automate for Desktop and create a new flow.
-2. Paste all the contents from broken-links-automation.txt directly into the flow.
+2. Paste all the contents from flow.txt directly into the flow.
 You should be able to see the actions appear.
 3. Run the flow.
 It will prompt you with further instructions.